 LowBlueLights.com was set up by Photonic Developments LLC, and its parent, the Lighting Innovations Institute of John Carroll University.
 The trio of highly decorated scientists who first established the corporation at the beginning of 2005 and the website several months later, together enjoy more than a century of experience in high-level physics, and have won more than 100 U.S. patents.
-Below is a photograph taken of the three soon after they established the website.
-It is followed by brief descriptions of their backgrounds, together with that of the fourth partner of the corporation who joined them in 2007.

 Richard Hansler, Ph.D.